contagon/handbook/handbook/30-callings-in-the-church.md

 | [Elders quorum president](https://www.churchofjesuschrist.org/study/manual/general-handbook/8-elders-quorum?lang=eng&para=title_number131-p258#title_number131) | Stake, district, or mission presidency (in consultation with the branch president) | Stake presidency and high council or mission presidency (or, when authorized by the mission president, the district presidency) | Branch members | Stake or mission president (or the district president if assigned) |
 | [Counselors in the elders quorum presidency](https://www.churchofjesuschrist.org/study/manual/general-handbook/8-elders-quorum?lang=eng&para=title_number131-p258#title_number131) | Quorum president (in consultation with the branch president) | Stake presidency and high council or mission presidency (or, when authorized by the mission president, the district presidency) | Branch members | Stake or mission president or an assigned counselor or high councilor (or the district president or another priesthood leader if assigned) |
 | Other branch callings | See [30.8.1](30-callings-in-the-church.md#3081-ward-callings), substituting _branch president_ for _bishop_ and _branch_ for _ward._ | | | | See [30.8.1](30-callings-in-the-church.md#3081-ward-callings), substituting _branch president_ for _bishop_ and _branch_ for _ward._ | | | | See [30.8.1](30-callings-in-the-church.md#3081-ward-callings), substituting _branch president_ for _bishop_ and _branch_ for _ward._ | | | | See [30.8.1](30-callings-in-the-church.md#3081-ward-callings), substituting _branch president_ for _bishop_ and _branch_ for _ward._ | | | |

+1. Active sealers in a temple should not be called to serve in branch presidencies.
+Sealers are called under the direction of the President of the Church.

 ### 30.8.3 Stake Callings